MicrosoftDocs/powerbi-docs/articles/powerbi-service-share-unshare-dashboard.md

 <properties
-   pageTitle="Share (and unshare) a dashboard from Power BI" description="Share (and unshare) a dashboard from Power BI" services="powerbi" documentationCenter="" authors="mihart"
+   pageTitle="Share (and unshare) a dashboard from Power BI" description="Share, unshare, reshare a dashboard from Power BI" services="powerbi" documentationCenter="" authors="mihart"